-- iii.
-Explain how work experience is used in the assessment of competency. - Work experience is not used to assess competency.
-Applicants need only demonstrate during the practical parts of the diagnostic assessment that they have the competencies or complete any additional education required. - e) If your organization relies on a third party to conduct prior learning assessments. - i. to iii.
-The College does not use third parties to conduct prior learning assessments. - f) If your organization relies on a third party to administer examinations:
+iii.
+Explain how work experience is used in the assessment of competency.

+Work experience is not used to assess competency.
+Applicants need only demonstrate during the practical parts of the diagnostic assessment that they have the competencies or complete any additional education required.

+e) If your organization relies on a third party to conduct prior learning assessments.

+i. to iii.
+The College used Centennial College to conduct prior learning assessments in prior years and for the 2011 year, conducted the assessments directly.

+f) If your organization relies on a third party to administer examinations:

 The College examinations are administered by the College.
-A third party is used as the psychometrician for the examinations.
+A third party is used as the psychometrician for the development and delivery of the examinations.